8r4wny/bst-implementation-cpp/README.md

 # Binary Search Tree (BST) in C++

-This is an educational project that implements a Binary Search Tree using C++.
+This is an educational project that implements a Binary Search Tree using C++.<br>
 AVL Tree insertion added (self-balancing with rotations).

 ## Features